Western red-legged thrush: Taxonomy

-The IUCN Red List considers T. p. rubripes and T. p. ardosiaceus to be their own species, as the western red-legged thrush and eastern red-legged thrush, respectively.

 Description

-This large thrush measures 27 cm and weighs approximately 75 g, depending on subspecies.
-It is mainly bluish-grey above and lighter-grey below with a white and black throat with a striped appearance.
+The western red-legged thrush is mainly slaty above with an either pale or rufous belly depending on the subspecies and a variably white and black throat.
 The legs, bill and eye ring are bright orange-red.
 There is notable variation in plumage between the subspecies.

 Habitat

 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, and heavily degraded former forest.
 This species may be considered the Caribbean counterpart of the American robin, as it has similar habits, including being a common visitor to gardens and lawns.

 Diet

 Its food is mostly fruits, but a third of its diet is animal matter: insects (caterpillars, beetles, ants, crickets, wasps), plus occasional snails, frogs, lizards and birds' eggs.